Nirajan0101/SplitApp/README.md

 2. npm install (to install client-side dependencies)
 3. npm start (to start the client)

-For setting up backend

-cd create a .env file in the root of your directory.
-Supply the following credentials
-PORT=3001
-MONGODB_URI=""
-ACCESS_TOKEN_SECRET=

-Please follow This tutorial to create your mongoDB connection url, which you'll use as your MONGODB_URI

-Provide some random key in ACCESS_TOKEN_SECRET or you could generate one using node enter the below command in the terminal to genrate a random secret key

-node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"

 In the second terminal (*in the project root directory (back-end))